Madam Fatal: Fictional character biography

 Stanton was able to infiltrate the John Carver gang due to his convincing acting and stage disguise as an old, helpless, red-cloaked woman with a yellow walking cane which doubled as a sly quarterstaff.
 Once inside their lair Stanton then used his natural athleticism and physical abilities to wipe out the unsuspecting gang, and revealed his true identity to Carver.
 In the ensuing fight, Carver (a formidable fighter himself) knocked Stanton to the ground and attempted to shoot him with a revolver, but Stanton quickly pulled out a rug from underneath Carver, tripping him up, and Carver accidentally shot himself instead.
 In his dying breaths, the crime kingpin told Stanton his daughter was still alive, although held captive by another villain.
 He never revealed who before dying.

-Stanton decided to retire from acting and continue down the path of a crime-fighter and bring other villains to justice, inspired by his first success, adopting the alter-ego Madame Fatal.
+Stanton decided to retire from acting and continue down the path of a crime-fighter and bring other villains to justice, inspired by his first success, adopting the alter-ego Madam Fatal.
 Stanton made his last appearance on Broadway on May 1, 1930, as an old woman, which garnered Stanton praise and acclaim from the audience.
-After that he disappeared from public view altogether and became "Madame Fatal" full-time.
+After that he disappeared from public view altogether and became "Madam Fatal" full-time.
 Stanton would also use the alternate identity to attempt to locate his captive daughter, whom Carver had passed on to other villains.
 When the character rights were sold to DC Comics and DC decided not to continue the character, this plot point was not resolved contemporaneously, and it was not revealed which villain was actually holding Stanton's daughter until The Shade #4 in 2012.

 The old woman disguise was aided strongly by his expert acting skills, being a former professional actor and female impersonator.
 This same disguise also often raised Stanton above suspicion, and made him an expert in confidence trickery, infiltration, stealth, information gathering, and melting anonymously into crowds.
-Madame Fatal was also aided on occasion by his pet parrot, Hamlet, his only connection to his previous life.
+Madam Fatal was also aided on occasion by his pet parrot, Hamlet, his only connection to his previous life.
 Hamlet was named so because he was intelligent enough to recite Shakespeare, and would inspire and help Stanton remember important information.

 Powers and abilities

 Although Stanton had no actual super powers to speak of, he was a strong, agile and athletic man at his physical peak and a skilled fighter with a powerful punch.
 He had a high level of intelligence and intuition which aided his investigative abilities and locating criminals.
-Madame Fatal often came up against criminal masterminds and supervillains such as Doctor Prowl (a black-masked, hat-wearing gentlemanly murderer with metal claws) and the Jester (a violent clown-themed thief who laughs at death) and their henchmen.
-However, Madame Fatal's disguise gave him an edge in physical combat as his foes would underestimate his strength and speed.
-Madame Fatal's yellow walking cane was also a formidable weapon in Stanton's hands as he was adept at using the cane as a weapon.
+Madam Fatal often came up against criminal masterminds and supervillains such as Doctor Prowl (a black-masked, hat-wearing gentlemanly murderer with metal claws) and the Jester (a violent clown-themed thief who laughs at death) and their henchmen.
+However, Madam Fatal's disguise gave him an edge in physical combat as his foes would underestimate his strength and speed.
+Madam Fatal's yellow walking cane was also a formidable weapon in Stanton's hands as he was adept at using the cane as a weapon.